operator-framework/operator-sdk/website/content/en/docs/ansible/reference/advanced_options.md

 possible to manually to update resources following [this guide.](../retroactively-owned-resources)

-## Max Workers
+## Max Concurrent Reconciles

-Increasing the number of workers allows events to be processed concurrently, which can improve reconciliation performance.
+Increasing the number of concurrent reconciles allows events to be processed concurrently, which can improve reconciliation performance.

-Worker maximums can be set in two ways.
-Operator **authors and admins** can set the max workers default by including extra args to the operator container in `deploy/operator.yaml`.
-(Otherwise, the default is 1 worker.)
+The maximum number of concurrent reconciles can be set in two ways.
+Operator **authors and admins** can set the max concurrent reconciles default by including extra args to the operator container in `deploy/operator.yaml`.
+(Otherwise, the default is the maximum number of logical CPUs  available for the process obtained using `runtime.NumCPU()`.)

 **NOTE:** Admins using OLM should use the environment variable instead of the extra args.